• Skip to main content

 • While the crust is baking, sauté the spinach.
 Transfer the caramelized onions to a small bowl and then use the leftover fat (you only need a tiny amount) to gently sauté the spinach until soft and most of the moisture has steamed, about 8 minutes.

 • Once the crust is finished parbaking, lower the oven temperature to 350 and prepare the quiche.
 Sprinkle ¼ cup of parmesan into the crust.
 Layer the caramelized onions on top of the cheese, and the sprinkle another ¼ cup on top of the onions.
-In the bowl you used for the onions, gently beat the eggs with the half and, paprika, and salt and pepper to taste (I didn’t add extra salt because I salted both the onions and the spinach, and used ½ tsp pepper).
+In the bowl you used for the onions, gently beat the eggs with the half and, paprika, and salt and pepper to taste (I didn’t add extra salt because I salted both the onions and the spinach, and used ½ teaspoon pepper).
 Fold in the cooked spinach.

 • Pour the egg mixture into the pie crust on top of the cheese and onion layers.
 Don’t mix.